Deontic Argumentation: Deontic Challenges in Argumentation

 This reading of the deontic closure looks very natural if $\Gamma$ represents a criminal legal system, where the closure rule \emph{nullum crimen sine lege} is nothing but the idea that any $a$ which is not explicitly prohibited (by criminal law) is permitted (by criminal law) \cite{alchourron1971normative,alchourron-bulygin:1984,icail23}.

 Suppose now that

-Clearly, this case becomes trivial in SDL and leads to a deontic explosion \cite{handbook:deontic-basic}, since it is based on classical logic: despite the fact that \eqref{eq:weak1} cannot be used as such to license the conclusion of $\perm (a)$ or $\perm (\neg a)$, we obtain both of them either because $\obl (a)$ implies in SDL $\neg\!\obl (\neg a)$ (resp. $\obl (\neg a)$ implies in SDL $\neg\!\obl (a$)), or because $\Gamma$ is inconsistent and supports the conclusion of any deontic statement.
+Clearly, this case becomes trivial in SDL and leads to a deontic explosion \cite{handbook:deontic-basic}, since it is based on classical logic: despite the fact that \eqref{eq:weak1} cannot be used as such to license the conclusion of $\perm (a)$ or $\perm (\neg a)$, we obtain both of them either because $\obl (a)$ implies in SDL $\neg\!\obl (\neg a)$ (resp. $\obl (\neg a)$ implies in SDL $\neg\!\obl (a$)), or because $\Gamma$ is inconsistent and supports the conclusion of any deontic statement{statement (deontic or not)}.

 Assume now to abandon classical logic and SDL in favour of any logical system which tolerates normative conflicts.
 If we reconstruct \eqref{eq:weak1} in defeasible reasoning by using a suitable argumentation framework---and assuming as usual that a conclusion of a justified argument is a justified conclusion--- then the following is an informal reformulation of \eqref{eq:weak1}: